Deepaksai2004/burn-severity-analysis-for-Los-Angeles/README.md

 # burn-severity-analysis-for-Los-Angeles

 This project analyzes burn severity using Sentinel-2 satellite imagery.
-It calculates the **Normalized Burn Ratio (NBR)** and **dNBR** to classify the severity of burned areas.
+It calculates the Normalized Burn Ratio (NBR) and dNBR to classify the severity of burned areas.

+Overview
-The Burn Severity Mapping following a fire incident that occurred last month (January).
-The areas I have analysed are located near Tuna Canyon Park, Topanga State Park, and Pacific Palisades were affected by the fire incident.
+The Burn Severity Mapping follows a fire incident that occurred last month (January).
+The analyzed areas include:

+Tuna Canyon Park
+Topanga State Park
+Pacific Palisades
-The analysis was performed using Python, and the burn severity percentages were consistent across different methods.
-This study helps in understanding the extent of damage caused by the fire in these regions...
+The analysis was performed using Python, and the burn severity percentages remained consistent across different methods.
+This study helps in understanding the extent of fire damage in these regions.

-#Requirements
-Sentinel-2 image files pre and post
+Requirements
+Sentinel-2 imagery (Pre-fire & Post-fire)
-Shapefile for that area
+Shapefile for the affected area